 Example scenarios:

-- Growing company: If you had 95 participants last year (filed as small plan) and now have 115 participants, you can continue filing as a small plan and avoid the audit requirement
+- Growing company: Had 95 participants last year (filed as small plan), now have 115 participants → can continue filing as small plan, avoiding audit requirement

-- Shrinking company: If you required an audit last year with 130 participants but now have 110 participants, you must still file with an audit until your count drops below 100
+- Shrinking company: Required audit last year with 130 participants, now have 110 participants → must still file with audit until count drops below 100

 Consequences of Non-Compliance

-Failing to complete required 401(k) audits can result in serious penalties:
+Failing to complete required audits results in serious penalties:

 - DOL penalties: Up to $2,259 per day for late Form 5500 filings